steffenschaefer/gwt-gradle-plugin/doc/0.4/quickstart.md

 }
 {% endhighlight %}

+### Activating compiler optimizations

+The plugin applies the default optimization settings but that can be adjusted.
+The following example shows how to adjust some of the flags (please refer to the official documentation on what these flags do):

+{% highlight groovy linenos=table %}
+gwt {
+    compiler {
+        enableClosureCompiler = true; // activates -XenableClosureCompiler
+        disableClassMetadata = true; // activates -XdisableClassMetadata
+        disableCastChecking = true; // activates -XdisableCastChecking
+    }
+}
+{% endhighlight %}

 ## Gradle tasks

 To build the *.war file including your compiled GWT modules, simply call "gradle build".
 If you want to start the GWT development mode simply call "gradle gwtDev".

+## How to debug Development Mode?

+When running the task “gwtDev” you can specify a system property “-DgwtDev.debug=true” to enable debugging.
+This causes the build to stop when starting development mode and waiting for a debuger to attach to port 5005.
+Now you can configure your IDE to connect to that debug port.